-Bodies of water can cause the exact same phenomenon when the water is either significantly warmer or colder than the air above it.
-A warm ocean with cold air above it may show heat distortion and so will a cold ocean with warmer air above it.
+Bodies of water can cause the same phenomenon when the water is either significantly warmer or colder than the air above it.
+A warm ocean with cold air above it may show heat distortion, and so will a cold ocean with warmer air above it.

 Distance makes heat distortion worse

 The further away from the subject of your photograph, the more heat distortion will be present.
-The further distance means that the light is traveling through more air before it reaches you, therefore it gets refracted more in areas where heat distortion is present.
+The further distance means the light travels through more air before reaching you.
+Therefore, it gets refracted more in areas where heat distortion is present.

-A long zoom lens usually means you are trying to photograph subjects at a greater distance.
+A long zoom lens usually means photographing subjects at a greater distance.
 That greater distance increases the chance that heat distortion can ruin your images.
 Heat distortion is most prevalent at ground level.

-Zoom lenses have the added disadvantage of bringing the detail of the heat waves closer, making the result larger and more obvious in your photo.
+Zoom lenses have the added disadvantage of bringing the detail of the heat waves closer, making the result more significant and more evident in your photo.
 Photographers who spend more than $10,000 on a monster 600 mm or 800 mm prime lens will want to remember this before getting angry and wanting to send the lens back for repairs.

 How can you avoid heat distortion?

-In many cases, heat distortion is unavoidable and there is nothing that you can do to fix it, but there are a few different ways to avoid it.
+In many cases, heat distortion is unavoidable, and there is nothing you can do to fix it, but there are a few different ways to avoid it.

 - Move closer to your subject.
-Reducing the distance that light travels through the refracted air will reduce the amount of heat distortion that you see in photographs.
+Reducing the distance that light travels through the refracted air will reduce the heat distortion you see in photographs.

-- Avoid photographing over surfaces that are easily heated up by the sun, such as a road, beach or similar.
+- Avoid photographing over surfaces easily heated by the sun, such as a road, beach, or similar.